-In order to investigate the behavior of these measures during the phase transition, we consider the corresponding temperature dependence in figures \ref{fig:numfig5} and \ref{fig:numfig6}.
-Here we evaluate numerically the different measures fixing the width and separation between boundary subregions and varying the rotation angle.
-In the figures, the dashed region indicates the instability zone and the inner panels show the same graph with focus on $T\rightarrow 0$ limit where the dependence on $\beta$ becomes negligible and the different curves coincide.
-As we increase the temperature, the holographic measures increase slightly from zero and then at the critical temperature suddenly jumps to a finite value.
+In order to investigate the behavior of these measures during the phase transition, we present the dependence of the turning point and the corresponding HEE and HMI for specific values of $\beta$ as a function of the width of the subregions and separation between them with $\nu=2$ in figure \ref{fig:numfig1}.
+The left panel shows that for a fixed boundary width, as $\nu$ increases from $1$, $r_t$ decreases which means that the bulk potential due to the anisotropy pushes the minimal hypersurface towards the boundary.
+This behavior is enhanced by increasing the rotation angle from 0 to $\frac{\pi}{2}$.